| Description | Level |

 | ![]() |

-Country Summary: Violent crime – such as armed robbery, assault, carjacking, kidnapping, hostage taking, banditry, and rape – is common throughout the country.
-Kidnappings for ransom occur frequently, often targeting dual national citizens who have returned to Nigeria for a visit, as well as U.S. citizens with perceived wealth.
-Kidnapping gangs have also stopped victims on interstate roads.
-Terrorists continue plotting and carrying out attacks in Nigeria.
+Country Summary: Terrorists continue plotting and carrying out attacks in Nigeria.
 Terrorists may attack with little or no warning, targeting shopping centers, malls, markets, hotels, places of worship, restaurants, bars, schools, government installations, transportation hubs, and other places where crowds gather.
 Terrorists are known to work with local gangs to expand their reach.
-There is civil unrest and low-level armed militancy in parts of Southern Nigeria, especially in the Niger Delta region.
-Armed criminality, including kidnapping and maritime crime, is also pervasive in this region.
+There is civil unrest and armed gangs in parts of Southern Nigeria, especially in the Niger Delta and Southeast regions.
+Armed criminality and gangs, including kidnapping and assaults on Nigerian security services is also pervasive in this region.
 Violence can flare up between communities of farmers and herders in rural areas.
-There is frequent maritime crime in the Gulf of Guinea.
 The U.S. government has limited ability to provide emergency services to U.S. citizens in many areas of Nigeria due to security conditions.
 Read the country information page for additional information on travel to Nigeria.
 If you decide to travel to Nigeria:

 136 | North KoreaReissued with obsolete COVID-19 page links removed.
 Do not travel to North Korea due to the continuing serious risk of arrest and long-term detention of U.S. nationals.
 Exercise increased caution to North Korea due to the critical threat of wrongful detention.